apache/echarts-doc/en/tutorial/rich-text.md

 # Rich Text

-Rich text can be used in labels of series and axis and so on.
-It is supported to specifty styles (like font, color, background image, align) to part of text.
+Rich text can be used in labels of series, axis or other components.
 For example:

 ~[800x400](${galleryViewPath}pie-rich-text&edit=1&reset=1)